jcpny1/portfolio-analyzer/README.md

 ## History
 ```
+27-Mar-18  0.5.0  Add portfolio composite to chart in addition to individual instruments.
-dd-mmm-yy  0.4.2  Reduced headlines refresh rate to not exceed the free license limit with just two Portfolio Analyzer apps running.
+                  Reduced headlines refresh rate to not exceed the free license limit with just two Portfolio Analyzer apps running.
                   Refresh series data in symbol order.
                   Incorporated a few Code Climate suggestions.
 Also updated config file to V2.
                   Added new Decimal class data type 'percent'.